Bastardkb/Scylla/readme.md

 You will need to order the parts from a shop, and order some PCBs directly from the manufacturer.

-The Elite-C Adapters are open-source.
-At this moment, the flexible PCBs are not.
-Instead, you can use Amoebas.

 Parts list:

 | Part name                         | Amount | Link                                                                                    |